adyeths/u2o/README.md

 * [haiola](http://haiola.org/) - Converts to many different formats, not just osis.

 * [bibledit](http://bibledit.org/) - A bible editor that appears to have the ability to export osis.

+# cu2o

+This is a simple wrapper for u2o.py that will allow processing of usfm files that are concatenated into a single file.
+Consider it experimental.
+Note that it *requires* u2o in order to work.